 A member of the Crisis Response Team should be assigned to media relations.
 A media statement should be prepared (see Appendix F for example) and a designated media spokesperson identified.
 Identifying key messages for the media spokesperson can be helpful (see Appendix G for example).
-Typically only authorized staff or medical school communication personnel should speak with the media.
-It may be best to advise medical students to avoid interviews with the media.
-The media can also be provided guidance on how best to report on suicide to minimize risk of suicide contagion (afsp.org/reporting).
+Typically only authorized staff or institutional communication personnel should speak with the media.
+It may be best to advise residents to avoid interviews with the media.
+The media can also be provided guidance on how best to report on suicide to minimize risk of suicide contagion (afsp.org/SafeReporting).